-- 3. If you want to configure an alternate time server, check Alternate time server and repeat step 2 for the alternate time server entries. - 4.
-In Adjust time every days field, enter a number for the number of days between synchronization procedures. - 5.
+3. If you want to configure an alternate time server, check Alternate time server and repeat step 2 for the alternate time server entries.

+Note: We recommend configuring an alternate time server to avoid time issues due to the selected preferred time server becoming unserviceable.

+- 4. In Adjust time every days field, enter a number for the number of days between synchronization procedures. - 5.
 If you want to synchronize immediately, click Adjust Time Now.